pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 ## Foreign Account Tax Compliance Act

-In order for Citibank to be compliant with the provisions of The Foreign Account Tax Compliance Act (commonly known as "FATCA"), a U.S. federal tax law, Citibank may contact you to request additional information and/or documentation.
+In order for Citibank to be compliant with the provisions of The Foreign Account Tax Compliance Act (commonly known as 'FATCA'), a U.S. federal tax law, Citibank may contact you to request additional information and/or documentation.
 Please understand that Citibank does not and will not in any way support any attempt by you to evade U.S. taxes or any request by you for help in avoiding detection under FATCA.
 Furthermore, since Citibank is not in the business of providing tax advice, you should not rely upon Citibank to determine the impact of FATCA on your own business activities or what your own compliance obligations are under FATCA.
 We encourage you to seek the advice of experienced tax advisors to determine what actions you need to take to become FATCA compliant.
 Your failure to comply with FATCA may result in restricted access or withholding of taxes from interest payments due to you.

-Account Opening/Ownership/Maintenance |

-15

 ## Account Transactions